vincentvbh/PolyMul_Without_PowerfulMul/avr.md

 # How to Run
 - run IAR Workbench and create a new workspace.
-- click `Project` tap and creat new project.
+- click `Project` tap and create new project.
 For project templates, select `main` in the `C` folder.
 - delete `main.c`
 - please add code files, including `main.c` (For example, add all the files in the dilithium2/avrBarrett folder)
 - Right-click your project and click `Options`.